youthinfront/youthinfront-site/_posts/blog/2018-02-21-080-after-the-march.md

 subtitle: What happens next
 cards:
     - content:
-        title: What happens after the march?
+        title: What Happens After the March?
         subtitle: A video testimony
         href: /video-what-happens-after-march-main.html
         is_video: true